L Citrulline - Comprehensive Guide to Benefits and Dosage

 - Assists in getting rid of ammonia from the muscle cells and liver

-- Detoxifies and helps the body prepare for extensive and severe training
+- Detoxifies and helps the body prepare for physical training

-Even though there is not so much information regarding supplementation with malic acid, there have been no strange cases.
-In fact, in a study with animals, it has shown improved endurance - not to mention the evidence that when combined with magnesium, this acid can treat fibromyalgia and many cardiovascular disorders.
+In a study with animals, it has shown improved endurance - not to mention the evidence that when combined with magnesium, this acid can help treat fibromyalgia and many cardiovascular disorders.

 That is why many supplements are labeled as citrulline malate, and why this name has won many hearts over the pure and standard L-citrulline.
 Still, when it comes to the right dosage, people have many questions.